 Summer anuran and bird field technicians have completed double data entry for all 2023 anuran and bird point counts and conducted QA/QC such that all double entries match.
-We finished conducting QA/QC checks in the Data Verification Interface portal of the CWMP website.
+We have finished conducting the latest requested QA/QC checks in the Data Verification Interface portal of the CWMP for the years 2016-2021 and 2022 for bird and anuran data.